Rudra2002/terminallinux/README.md

    To see the business section of the newspaper

     bnews
-   To see other related magazien of the newspaper
+   To see other related magazine of the newspaper

     onews